CSCfi/slurm-hyper-search/README.md

 The `run.sh` needs to take care of reading the output of the commands and format them into this single-line format.
 For long running jobs it's best to store the output into a temporary file and append the final contents to `results` only at the very end.
 This is to reduce the risk of several parallel jobs having opened the file for appending at the same time.

+**Note:** this design assumes that appending to a file (for example the `results` file) works concurrently, i.e., that you can append from multiple processes without any corruption of the file.
+This [*should* be the case](https://nullprogram.com/blog/2016/08/03/) if the filesystem is [POSIX-compatible](https://pubs.opengroup.org/onlinepubs/9699919799/functions/write.html).

 ### Analyze results and possible errors